-- 1 fault) liability of the operator; minimum liability amount; the operator's obligation to cover liability - 2 through insurance or other financial security; limitation of liability in time; equal treatment of victims; - 3 and exclusive jurisdictional competence of the courts of one contracting party.
-In addition, some of - 4 these treaties provide for supplementary compensation based on public funds in cases where the - 5 financial amount available under the civil liability regime is insufficient to compensate for nuclear - 6 damage.
+- 4.211.
+All of these treaties are based on the same basic principles of civil liability for nuclear - damage.
+These principles are: exclusive liability of the operator of a nuclear installation; strict (no - 3 fault) liability of the operator; minimum liability amount; the operator's obligation to cover liability - 4 through insurance or other financial security; limitation of liability in time; equal treatment of victims; - 5 and exclusive jurisdictional competence of the courts of one contracting party.
+In addition, some of - 6 these treaties provide for supplementary compensation based on public funds in cases where the - 7 financial amount available under the civil liability regime is insufficient to compensate for nuclear - 8 damage.

-7 INFRASTRUCTURE
+9 INFRASTRUCTURE